InfTkm/ethereum-lab1/README.md

       web3.eth.getBalance(Faucet.address).toNumber();
   ```

    k.
 Withdraw some ether from the contract and deposit to account[0].
-This returns undefined.
+This returns 'undefined'.

   ```
       Faucet.deployed().then(instance => {receipt = instance.withdraw(web3.toWei(0.1,'ether'))});